Jackalgirl/documentation/signing-messages.md

 ![Screenshot the profile page on the Lamina1 Hub for user Jackalgirl.](./images/JG_Getting-Someones-Alphanumeric-Address.png)

-If you click on the small triangle to the right of the user's name, you will see a pop-up like the one shown in the screenshot above, which will allow you to copy either the user's username or their alphanumeric address to your clipboar.
+If you click on the small triangle to the right of the user's name, you will see a pop-up like the one shown in the screenshot above, which will allow you to copy either the user's username or their alphanumeric address to your clipboard.

 Next, go to https://lamina1.com/sign to access all signing/verification functions (this is the page that the "verify message" link in the "sign message" modal will take you to).
 You'll see that you can sign a message at the top of the page, but scroll down to get to the verification section, where you will fill in o "Address to verify": The signer's alphanumeric address